dkapesa/sales-analytics/README.md

-🧩 Customer Segmentation and Lifetime Value Modelling in Retail 📘 Project Overview
+🧩 Customer Segmentation & Lifetime Value Prediction for a Retail Business 📘 Project Overview

-This project analyses five years of retail transaction data (2020–2025) to segment customers and estimate their Customer Lifetime Value (CLV) using interpretable, business-oriented analytics.
-The objective is to identify high-value customer groups, forecast their future revenue potential, and generate actionable recommendations for retention, upselling, and marketing prioritisation.
+This project analyses five years of retail transaction data (2020–2025) to segment customers and forecast their Customer Lifetime Value (CLV).
+The goal is to help the business optimise marketing, retention, and profitability by identifying:

+Which customers generate the most value 💰

+Which are most likely to churn ⚠️

+How to target each segment efficiently 🎯

-The full project was implemented in Python (Google Colab) and documented in a comprehensive report available in the repository.
+The project was implemented in Python (Google Colab) and includes a detailed PDF report with all findings and visuals.

 📊 Dataset Overview
-Column	Description
+Feature	Description
 Order ID	Unique identifier for each order
 Amount	Total sale amount
 Profit	Profit earned from each order